daxm/Linux-Laptop-Install/README.md

 ```

-## List of packages and their tags
-The list of packages that are installed are in the "./group_vars/all.yml" file.
-Read the go.yml file to determine which play/role goes with which tag.
+Tag options are:
+- games
+- web
+- laptop
+- standard_install

 ## Additional tasks
 - In addition to the list of packages discussed above this playbook also does a Ubuntu dist upgrade.
+This might
-This might require you to reboot, though I don't think you'll be warned/asked to do so.
+require you to reboot, though I don't think you'll be warned/asked to do so.